Nuwa-genomics/Nuwa/docs/tutorials/clustering/Preprocess.md

 # Preprocessing

 We will now preprocess our raw data which will reduce noise from non-biological signal as well as filter out low quality cells.
-Part of the preprocessing stage is also tranforming the data such as log-normalizing or scaling data to a given distribution.
+Part of the preprocessing stage is also transforming the data such as log-normalizing or scaling data to a given distribution.
 This will help give more meaningful results and help remove or reduce the effect of outliers.

 ## Exploratory data analysis